frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

     -machine-

     $AtMailBox                      --- start state at the mailbox
         |newMail| [letter:Letter]   --- new mail arrives
-            newLetter = letter    --- cache off letter reference in domain variable -> $OnCouch ^         --- transition to couch
+            savedLetter = letter    --- cache off letter reference in domain variable -> $OnCouch ^           --- transition to couch

     $OnCouch
         |>|                         --- once at couch
-            #.newLetter != nil ?  --- see if we have a letter. we won't always
-                readLetter()      --- read letter if we do newLetter = nil   --- throw away letter
+            savedLetter != nil ?    --- see if we have a letter. we won't always read(savedLetter)   --- read letter if we do savedLetter = nil   --- throw away letter
             :: ^
         |newMail| [letter:Letter]   --- if we are already on the couch
-            readLetter() ^        --- and someone brings us the mail, read it
+            read(letter) ^          --- and someone brings us the mail, read it

     -domain-

-    var newLetter:Letter = nil
+    var savedLetter:Letter = nil

     ##

-This solution is fine, however we have to do some shuffling around of the letter to deal with.
-It also feels a bit like a hack in differentiating between the two situations of having a letter or not when transitioning to the couch.
+This solution is fine, however we have to do some shuffling around of the letter.
+After receiving ``|newMail|`` in ``$AtMailBox``, the letter is saved off and then dealt with in the ``$OnCouch`` enter event handler.

-As this is a common situation, it would be nice to have a more elegant way to deal with it.
-Event forwarding provides just that solution.
+As this is a common situation, it would be nice to have a more elegant way to deal with it that didn't involve saving the letter.
+Event forwarding provides just that mechanism.

-Event forwarding syntax annotates a transition operator with a dispatch
-operator:
+To forward an event to another state one uses the ``-> =>`` pair of tokens together:

 .. code-block::